Jetliner lands in US after world's longest flight | AFP - This kiji is

-New York (AFP) - n Airbus jetliner arrived in Newark on Friday after a nearly 18-hour trip from Singapore, completing the world's longest commercial flight.
+New York (AFP) - An Airbus jetliner arrived in Newark on Friday after a nearly 18-hour trip from Singapore, completing the world's longest commercial flight.

 It marked the revival of a route that had been eliminated in 2013.

-Singapore Airlines Flight SQ22 arrived at 5:29 am (0929 GMT), the Newark Liberty International Airport web site said.
+Singapore Airlines Flight SQ22 arrived at 5:29 am (0929 GMT), having left Singapore's Changi airport at 11:23 pm, the Newark Liberty International Airport website said.
 That made for a flight of 17 hours and 52 minutes.

 The flight had been scheduled to take 18 hours and 25 minutes.